Event Repository

 }

-The correct configuration can be confirmed, for instance by calling readAsObject()
+The correct configuration can be confirmed, for instance by calling readAsObject() as follows:

 public static void main(String[] args){